EDITED FOR TENSES

 This Chapter Follows: Chapter 3 of the manga

-Naruto was grinning ear to ear, looking as smug as a twelve year old possibly could.
+Naruto was grinning ear to ear, looking as smug as any twelve year old possibly could.
 It caused his tan, whisker-indented cheeks to raise and his cerulean eyes to crinkle, appearing almost as if they were shut completely.
-He chuckled quietly to himself, and I couldn't seem to tear my gaze away from the aura of happiness that surrounded him.
+He chuckled quietly to himself, and Hinata couldn't seem to tear her gaze away from the aura of happiness that surrounded him.

-I sat three rows ahead of my goofy classmate, turning most of my body to enable myself to see him without using any chakra draining jutsu's.
-Not that I knew that many.
-I was leaning so that my side was pressed against the back of my chair, resting my chin on my top of my forearms and giving a small smile at his joyous expression.
-I didn't have to worry about catching his gaze, because he never payed any attention to me, anyway.
+She sat three rows ahead of her goofy classmate, turning most of her body to look at him without using any chakra draining jutsu's.
+Not that she knew that many.
+Hinata was leaning with side pressed against the back of her chair, resting her chin on my top of her forearms and managing a small smile at his joyous expression.
+She didn't have to worry about catching his gaze, because he never payed any attention to her.
 Most people didn't.

-"Naruto," A classmate of ours clambered up to his seat and interrupted his solitary happiness.
+"Naruto," Another classmate clambered up to his seat and interrupted his solitary happiness.
 "What the hell are you doing here?
 Only those who passed the exam are supposed to be here."
-It was true that last we had all heard Naruto hadn't even come close to passing the required exam to graduate from the academy, but nonetheless, there he sat.
+It was true that last everyone had all heard Naruto hadn't even come close to passing the required exam to graduate from the academy, and yet there he sat.
 Not that that was a bad thing.
-I was certainly happy for him.
+Hinata was certainly happy for him.

 "Hey hey," Naruto greeted the boy like it was the most normal thing in the world; like the entire class didn't exclude, bully or just ignore him everyday.
 "Can't you see this forehead protector?"